HenrikWarf/deploy_agent_base/README.md

 - `deploy.py`: The script that handles the deployment of the agent to Vertex AI.
 - `requirements.txt`: A list of the Python packages required for this project.
 - `.env.example`: An example file for configuring your environment variables.
+- `test_query.py`: A script to test the deployed agent.
 - `README.md`: This file.

 ## Setup Instructions